Zarand3r/deepStitch2/README.md

 ## Overview

 The goal of this project is to apply computer vision techniques (standard two-stream action recogntiion models) towards the goal of

-1. Stitch type recognition according to the following defined taxonomy (courtesy of USC neuro-robotic group)
+1. Stitch type recognition according to the following defined taxonomy (courtesy of USC CSRE)

 <p align="center">
   <img width="400" src=assets/gesture_types.png>